September 18, 2019

-Disclaimer: This supply list includes affiliate links, meaning that your purchase may result in a few cents in payment to me, to support creating further resources like this one.
+Disclaimer: This supply list includes Amazon affiliate links.
+As an Amazon Associate I earn a small percentage from qualifying purchases, to support creating further resources like this one.
 Thanks a million!
 That being said, I will never suggest supplies that I do not personally use and fully recommend.

 The Small-Tipped Brush Pen